Thomsch/tellina_user_experiment/infrastructure.md

   side.
   - ISO-8601 formatted with UTC.
-- **status**: `success` if the user succeeded, `timeout` if the user ran out of time, `giveup` if the user gave up on the task, and `incomplete` if the task is incomplete but the user still has time.
+- **status**: `success` if the user succeeded, `timeout` if the user ran out of time, `skip` if the user gave up on the task, and `incomplete` if the task is incomplete but the user still has time.
 - **command**: the command that the user entered.